Close the Homework Gap

 FCC Chairwoman Explains What the Emergency Connectivity Fund Is and How It Can Help Schools and Libraries

 Funding requests and awards:

-The Commission to date has committed more than $4.9 billion in program funding connecting over 12.6 million students with broadband connections and equipment.
+In the third window for filing applications for ECF, the FCC received more than $2.8 billion in requests to fund over 5.1 million connected devices and nearly 4.3 million broadband connections.
+The Commission to date has committed more than $5.1 billion in program funding to provide over 12.7 million students with broadband connections and equipment.
 Total commitments to date have funded over 11 million connected devices and more than 5 million broadband connections.
 Click this map to view demand by state.
 Detailed information on the status of submitted applications is available in the Open Data Portal.